apacdev/mscs-storage-cluster/README.md

-# Highly Available Storage Server on Microsoft Clustering Services (MSCS)
+# Highly Available Storage Server on Microsoft Clustering Service
 An Example to Create High Available Failover Cluster using Microsoft Clustering Service with Azure Shared Disk.

 # Multi-Server Cluster Deployment in Bicep
 This Bicep template deploys a multi-server cluster on Microsoft Azure.
 The deployment creates three virtual machines (VMs) with a specific VM size, network interfaces, and shared storage configuration.
 Custom Script Extension is used to automate configurations of each VMs.